osoc22/project-on-wheels/README.md

 ## Data documentation

 If you want to have a look at all the tags being used, take a look at the actual [theme](https://github.com/pietervdvn/MapComplete/tree/develop/assets/themes/onwheels).

+## Import process

+For this project we designed a process using MapRoulette and MapComplete.
+Details can be found in the [Import.md](Import.md) file.